-The Queensland Government proposes to increase the waste levy by $5 per tonne on 1 July for the next two years.
+The Queensland Government proposes to increase the waste levy by $5 per tonne on 1 July every year.

 How is the levy paid?

 At the end of every month, council uploads a detailed weighbridge a detailed report to the Queensland Government's Department of Environment and Science (DES) database.
-DES then generates an invoice to council based on tonnes of landfill multiplied by $75.
+DES then generates an invoice to council based on tonnes of landfill multiplied by the current levy amount.